sfera-labs/exo-sense-pi-kernel-module/README.md

 ## <a name="tha-calibration"></a>Calibration

 Exo Sense Pi produces internal heat that influences its sensors readings.
-To compensate, the kernel module applies a tranformation to the values reported by the temperature sensor based on calibration parameters computed by the procedure described below.
+To compensate, the kernel module applies a transformation to the values reported by the temperature sensor based on calibration parameters computed by the procedure described below.
 The compensated temperature values are, in turn, used to adjust humidity and VOC values.

 To perform the calibration procedure, enable the `exosensepi-calibrate` service: